Southern California father dies waiting for possible COVID-19 plasma donor

 Coronavirus symptoms, tips amid COVID-19 outbreak

 "He knows that his dad is not there," Nguyen said.
 "He opens his iPad and he saw my husband's picture and he said 'daddy.'
 He noticed that daddy is not there.
-But I know he misses him a lot."
+But I know he misses him a lot," Nguyen told ABC7 on Thursday.

 Chloe shared her story to encourage others to donate plasma through the Red Cross, even if it turns out to be too late for her husband of five years.